- Canary Islands

 In an attempt to try and save the winter tourist season, the Canary Islands had passed a decree which accepted antigen tests in the case of tourists coming from other countries to the Canaries.

-But on the same day, Spain had announced new entry rules to the country, which are valid for all ports and airports in the country.
+But on the same day, Spain announced new entry rules to the country, which are valid for all ports and airports in the country.
 Under Spanish rules, only PCR and TMA tests are acceptable (antigen tests are not).
-And although hotels and other tourist establishments can continue to accept antigen tests from tourists checking in to their establishment, the new entry requirements to Spain only allow for PCR and TMA tests to be used.
+And although hotels and other tourist establishments can continue to accept antigen tests from tourists checking into their establishments, the new entry requirements to Spain only allow for PCR and TMA tests to be used.

 The President of the Canary Islands has tried to get Madrid to approve antigen tests and harmonize the entry rules for the entire country, due to the fact that PCR tests cost a lot more than antigen tests, and they also take longer to process, which makes it impossible for some tourists to get the results back in time, in order to be allowed to board the plane.